 They’re also nice if you want the cold air to flow directly on you — or directly away from you.

+Many modern air conditioners come with a remote control.
+Using the remote, you can adjust the settings on the air conditioner from anywhere in the room.
 Not all window AC units include a remote control, but if you’re in a busy work environment, have hard-to-access windows, have limited mobility, or just don’t want to get up more than you have to, a remote control can be a godsend.

 Follow these maintenance tips for optimal air conditioner efficiency:

 Like a lot of appliances, air conditioner prices run the gamut.
 Cheaper air conditioners can cost as little as $100, whereas high-end air conditioners can cost $700 or more.